gbif/hp-swissnatcoll/en/thematicCommunities/GEOREFERENCING/geo_protocole.md

 {: .box}
 **Recommendation**
-<br> Fill in the relevant fields as accurately as possible before proceeding with georeferencing.
+<br> Fill in the relevant attributes as accurately as possible before proceeding with georeferencing.
 Do not submit the coordinates if you do not want any of the countries involved to be returned by the encoding.

 <div style="overflow-x: auto;">
   <table style="border-collapse: collapse; width: 100%;">